bradbell/xrst/sphinx/test_out/file_cmd.rst

 No start or stop
 ****************
+In the case where there is no *start* or *stop*, the entire display file is displayed.
-In the case of the ``{xrst_file}`` syntax, then entire current input file is displayed.
+In the case of the ``{xrst_file}`` syntax, the entire current input file is displayed.

 .. meta::
    :keywords: start